Compositional equivalences based on Open pNets: Semantics of Open pNets

 \subsection{Example}

-Figure~\ref{SimpleProtCounter:SpecOA} shows the open automaton computed from the Specification pNet given in Figure \ref{SimpleProt:Spec}.
-For later references, we give to the transitions of this (strong) Specification automaton as $SS_i$ while transitions of the Implementation automaton will be labelled $SI_i$.
-In the figure we have annotated each global state with the set of corresponding pLTS variables.
+Figure~\ref{SimpleProtCounter:SpecOA} shows the open automaton computed from the \symb{SimpleProtocolSpec} pNet given in Figure \ref{SimpleProt:Spec}.
+For later references, we name $SS_i$ the transitions of this (strong) specification automaton while transitions of the \symb{SimpleProtocolImpl} pNet are labelled $SI_i$.
+In the figures we annotate each open automaton with the set of its variables.

-Figure \ref{SimpleProtCounter:ImplOA} shows the open automaton of the implementation $SimpleSystem$ (Figure \ref{SimpleProt:Impl}).
+Figure \ref{SimpleProtCounter:ImplOA} shows the open automaton of \symb{SimpleProtocolImpl} from Figure \ref{SimpleProt:Impl}.
 In this drawing, we have short labels for states, representing $\ostate{s_0,m_0,r_0}$ by \texttt{000}.
 Note that open transitions are denoted $\texttt{SI}_i$ and tau open transition by $\texttt{SI}_{\tau}$.
 The resulting behaviour is quite simple: we have a main loop including receiving a message from $P$ and transmitting the same message to $Q$, with some intermediate $\tau$ actions from the internal communications between the protocol processes.
-In most of the transitions, you can observe that data is propagated between the successive plts variables (holding the message, and the error counter value).
-On the right of the figure, you have a loop of $\tau$ actions ($\texttt{SI}_4$, $\texttt{SI}_5$ and $\texttt{SI}_6$) showing the handling of errors and corresponding increments of the error counter.
+In most of the transitions, you can observe that data is propagated between the successive pLTS variables (holding the message, and the error counter value).
+On the right of the figure, there is a loop of $\tau$ actions ($\texttt{SI}_4$, $\texttt{SI}_5$ and $\texttt{SI}_6$) showing the handling of errors and the incrementation of the error counter.